Lie algebra of Ashtekar-Barbero connection operators: Abstract

 \section{Abstract}

 Holonomies of the Ashtekar-Barbero connection can be considered as abstract elements of a Lie group exponentially mapped from their connections representation.
 This idea provides a possibility to compare the geometric and algebraic properties of these objects.
-The result allows to identify the next-to-the-leading-order terms in the geometric expansion of the holonomy with a simple polynomial structure of connections.
-This relation takes the form of the Maurer-Cartan equation.
-In consequence, it leads to an algebraic constraint on the geometrically-motivated operations of fixing and perturbing local gauge symmetries.
+The result allows to identify the next-to-the-leading-order terms in the geometric and algebraic expansion of a holonomy.
+This identification leads to the verification of the related Hilbert space formulation.
+If states are the representations of the holonomy's symmetry group, they preserve gauge transformations according to Wigner's theorem.
+Thus, the spin network in loop quantum gravity satisfies this theorem.
+Moreover, the considered identification of the different expansions ensures the reality of the Ashtekar connection.
+Only the holonomies of real connections lead to the formulation of states that satisfy Wigner's theorem.